antomor/easy-spa/README.md

 # spa-jquery
-Sample Single-Page-Application using jquery and mustache
+Single-Page-Application using jquery and mustache